phatak-dev/blog/_drafts/spark-rdd-fold.md

 ---
 layout: post
-title: "Folding RDD in spark"
+title: "Fold in spark"
 categories: spark
 ---
-Fold is a very powerful operation to calculate lot of things in O(n) time.
+Fold is a very powerful operation in spark which allows you to calculate many important values in O(n) time .
+If you are familiar with Scala collection it will be like using foldLeft operation.
+Even if you not used fold in Scala, this post will make you comfortable in using fold.

+###Syntax
+{% highlight scala %}
+def fold[T](acc:T)((acc,value) => acc)
+{% endhighlight %}

+The above is kind of high level view of fold api.
+It has following three things

+1. T is the data type of RDD
+2. acc is accumulator which will return value of the fold operation
+3. A function , which will be called for each element with rdd with previous accumulator.

+Since the accumulator is left of the function arguments, it is also called as foldLeft.

+Let's see some examples of fold

-Example : Finding max in a given RDD
+###Finding max in a given RDD

 Let's first build a RDD